When Alfie Arcuri jetted to Russia for a music festival in August, he thought he'd be back home soon after.

 But, of course, the pandemic had other ideas.

-After almost three months, the Catherine Field singer-songwriter was still in Europe.
+It's been almost three months, and the Catherine Field singer-songwriter is still in Europe.

-"It's been a blessing and a curse all at once," he told ACM from Stockholm, Sweden, shortly before his long-awaited return flight to Sydney.
+"It's been a blessing and a curse all at once," he told the Advertiser from Stockholm, Sweden.

 "What was meant to be three weeks turned into three months.